CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 How a lemon law attorney can help if dealership holds your car for too long?

-Need Legal Help if the Car Dealership Has Your Vehicle for 30 Days?
+Need Legal Help if the Car Dealership Has Had Your Vehicle for 30 Days?

 If you cannot resolve the issue with the dealership or your car is a lemon, do not hesitate to consult our Lemon Law attorneys at The Lemon Pros to help you get appropriate compensation under California Lemon Law.
 Book a free consultation with us today for a free case review.

-What Do I Do if My Car Has Been at the Dealership for a Month?
+What Do I Do if the Dealership Has Had My Car for a Month?

 Arash Khorsandi